davidwoolf/website/static/anatomy-of-everyday-ui-layout.md

 Use `<div>` elements when a semantic elements isn’t appropriate.
 This is usually desired when grouping child elements to control layout and styling.[citation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div#usage_notes) The `<div>` element is, semantically, the block-level version of `<span>` so treat it similarly but with block level content.

-## Scoping layout details
+## Hoisting layout concerns

-An important concept for successful layouts is to scope layout details internally and remove all external layout values from individual components.
+An important concept for successful layouts is to hoist layout implementation details internally and remove all external layout values from individual components.
 Another way to think about this is “abstracting layout considerations up the DOM tree”.

 Take a reusable card component, which in a static design may have a width, height, margins, padding, and borders.
 Which parts of this design are actually relevant to the card itself?
 Looking at elements inside of the card, do the descendants handle their positioning and spacing, or is this the responsibility of the card?